miguelvillaresb/spring-authorization-server-oauth2/README.md

 1. Spring Boot backend:
      - OAuth2 and OpenID implementation using Spring Authorization Server.
-     - OpenAPI schema and skeleton controller for custom credentials based authentication, token creation and validation.
+     - OpenAPI schema and skeleton controller for custom based authentication, token creation and validation.
 3. Postman collection ready to use in order to validate OAuth2 authentication flow.

 ## Steps to deploy